High Altitude Conversions

 Adjusting for Low-Acid Food Preservation

-When canning low-acid foods like vegetables, meats, and poultry, a simple water bath isn't enough; you must use a pressure canner to reach 240°F, the temperature required to destroy botulism spores.
+When canning low-acid foods like vegetables, meats, and poultry, a water bath isn't enough.
+These foods require a pressure canner to reach 240°F - the temperature needed to destroy botulism spores.
 However, pressure gauges are calibrated based on atmospheric pressure.
-Because the outside air is "lighter" at high altitudes, the pressure inside the canner must be increased to achieve that critical 240°F internal temperature.
+At high altitudes, the air is lighter, so the pressure inside the canner must be increased to achieve that critical 240°F internal temperature.

-If you are using a weighted gauge or a dial gauge, you cannot simply follow the "10 pounds of pressure" rule used at sea level.
-This chart outlines the necessary increases—often moving to 12 or 15 pounds of pressure—to compensate for your elevation.
+If you are using a weighted gauge or a dial gauge, you cannot follow the rule at sea level of 10 pounds of pressure.
+This chart outlines the necessary increases to compensate for your elevation.
 Failing to adjust the pressure means your food may never reach the temperature necessary for sterilization, even if the gauge says it’s pressurized.
-This chart is the most important safety tool in the high-altitude pantry-loader’s arsenal.

 CANDY TEMPERATURES BY ELEVATION

-Candy making is a game of temperature and concentration.
+Candy making is a mix of temperature and concentration.
 Recipes usually specify stages like "Soft Ball" (235°F) or "Hard Crack" (300°F).
 These stages correspond to the concentration of sugar as water evaporates.
-However, because water evaporates much faster and at lower temperatures at high altitudes, your candy will reach these stages much sooner than a sea-level thermometer would suggest.
+However, at high altitude, because water evaporates much faster and at lower temperatures, your candy will reach these stages sooner than a sea-level thermometer would suggest.